About AP® Calculus AB Exam

 Arguably, this is the most frequently asked question among AP students, who often wonder whether to opt for Calculus AB or BC.
 While there are subtle differences between the two courses, the reasons for choosing one over the other vary drastically.

 Calculus BC includes everything in Calculus AB, plus a couple of extra units, namely units 9 and 10.
-As AP Calculus BC has more units to cover in a limited time, it paces faster than the AB.
+As AP Calculus BC has more units to cover in a limited time, the pace is faster than the AB.
 Additionally, if you are taking the AP Calculus BC exam, you’ll also get a Calculus AB subscore for your AP.

-Although you will get more college credit for taking Calculus BC, it might not be your option.
-If you are not planning for a major focussed on Math or allied subjects like Engineering and Astronomy, then it is recommended to take Calculus AB.
-You’ll still get to learn the basics of calculus and earn credits and placement during your first college semester.
-However, if you think you possess the aptitude to take up a heavy-duty course like Calculus BC, you can bypass both Calculus I and II during the freshman year.
+Although you will get more college credit for taking Calculus BC, it might not be the best option for you.
+If you are not planning for a major focused on Math or allied subjects like Engineering and Astronomy, then it is recommended to take Calculus AB.
+You’ll still learn calculus basics and earn credits and placement during your first college semester.
+If you think you possess the aptitude to take up a heavy-duty course like Calculus BC, you can bypass both Calculus I and II during the freshman year.
 You can read more about the difference between AP Calculus AB and BC to help you choose your subject based on your career plan and interests.

 Is AP Calculus AB or BC harder?

 Since AP Calculus BC comes with two more units and additional topics in Units 6 - 8, it is more detailed and rigorous than AP Calculus AB.
 Therefore, BC is a harder course than AB.
 As mentioned earlier in this guide, you could check out our detailed blog on the differences between AB and BC to decide which would be the more appropriate option for you.
-If you’re still unsure whether to opt for Calculus AB or BC, asking yourself a few questions might clear your doubts right away!
+If you’re still unsure whether to opt for Calculus AB or BC, asking yourself a few questions might give you clarity.

 |Questions to Ask Yourself||